 The Do’s and Don’ts tips of Catalina Island- how to plan the best, cheapest vacation or day-trip with all the fun!
 Use these tips to find deals and packages that will best suit your trip!
 Learn about how to save money, transportation options, places to hike, and activities to do on the island.

 My husband and I took a day trip to the island, and we already can’t wait to go back!
 There was so much to see that we spent most of the day just walking around and exploring.
 When we go back, we plan to stay for a few days and see more of the other side of the island.
 But as a day-trip, there was so much to do, in and around the main city of Avalon.
-Here are my tips for a great day-trip to Catalina Island.
+Here are my tips of do’s and don’ts for a great day-trip to Catalina Island.

 Catalina Island Tips:

 This was honestly one of the best parts of the trip.
 Although you can take a helicopter ride or the ferry, we chose the much cheaper option.
 Often, you can find a Groupon for two tickets that take you from Newport Beach, putting the price at just under $90!
 Because we were just doing a day trip and not staying overnight, we decided to take the Catalina Express from Long Beach since it leaves earlier and stays later.
 Together, our tickets were about $140 total, so it was still affordable for an hour+ ferry ride.
 The ferry itself was really fun, and the evening boat ride back was gorgeous with the sunset.
 DO BRING A JACKET if you plan to sit on the upper deck.
 It got super chilly and I was in shorts!

 Instead of a ferry ride, you can also get a package where you can jet ski to Catalina Island!
 Although we thought about it, we decided to get to the island faster to spend more time there.
 Maybe next time we will try it out!